gabriellemalate/gabriellemalate/README.md

 Artist & Engineer
 Providing freelance services, adopting new skills, and making useful projects.
-Open to a consistent work opportunity that I can grow with long term.
+Open to a consistent employment opportunity that I can grow with long term.
 <!--
 **gabriellemalate/gabriellemalate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->